AlejandroOregel/configure-ad/README.md

 <img src="https://i.imgur.com/ubfo4HD.png" height="200%" width="200%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-When attempting to log back into DC-1 be sure to put "mydomain.com\" then YOUR username this is important since we are now logging back into DC-1 now that it is an offical Domain.
+When attempting to log back into DC-1, make sure to enter 'mydomain.com' followed by your username.
+This is important because we are now logging into DC-1, which is now an official domain.
 </p>
 <br />